nerblock/blacklist-disqus-spambots/README.md

 # Mass blacklist disqus spambots

+This script is for mass banning the upvoting spambots from a specified Disqus forum.

+You need a linux terminal running `bash` to execute this script.
+Also make sure `curl` is installed.

+Usage:

 1. download the files to a directory
 2. modify `blacklist.sh` in the following places:
    ```